 Being able to completely erase marks on the paper without damaging the paper helps to create a beautiful final product.

 If you’re looking to advance your watercolor skill, try a few of these techniques the next time you paint:

-• Flat Wash—Flat, light, all-over wash of a large area; good for creating sky or water.
+• Flat wash: Create a flat, light, all-over wash on a large area.
+This is good for creating sky or water.

-• Graded Wash—Start with a dark color loaded on the brush; and pull a stroke across the top.
+• Graded wash: Start with a dark color loaded on the brush, then pull a stroke across the top.
 Continue pulling strokes across, adding more water to lighten the value as you progress.

-- Layering (Glazing)—Apply a base layer.
+- Layering (glazing): Apply a base layer.
 Let it dry.
-Then apply additional layers, allowing dry time between layers.
+Then apply additional layers, allowing time to dry between layers.

 Try these watercolor painting tips at home!

 • Choose the right brush.
 Since larger-sized brushes are good for covering bigger areas, we recommend using them to paint backgrounds.
 Use a medium-sized brush to mix paints with water and add color to smaller areas.
 Small brushes are excellent for painting fine lines and details.

 • Use two cups of water as you paint—one for rinsing your brush and one for clean-water application.